In 2023, the Men’s Master 1000 tournament will be played in Toronto while the Women’s WTA 1000 tournament will be played in Montreal.

 Schedule

-Below are the expected tournament schedules for the men’s and women’s tournaments in 2023, with the finals being played on Sunday, the 13th of August 2023.
+Below is the tournament schedules for the men’s and women’s tournaments in 2023, with the finals being played on Sunday, the 13th of August 2023.

 ATP Toronto Open Schedule